 Discussion

 Results suggested that unlike for European Canadians, our East Asian Canadians were impacted by the prime.
-Under mismatching conditions, East Asians that were given the independent prime were predicted to have a narrower scope of attention, which would facilitate the foreground gaze cue and show cueing effects throughout the automatic cueing interval (200 and 600 ms SOA).
-Instead, we found that while the cueing effect occurred at 200 ms SOA, it dissipated at 600 ms SOA, which was the same pattern of effects found in Cohen, Sasaki, et al. (2017) in their East Asian sample, suggesting that the independent prime was not effective in changing the scope of attention for East Asians beyond what has typically been found.
-East Asians given the interdependent prime, however, failed to show any cueing effects from the foreground gaze throughout the entire automatic cueing interval, demonstrating that the interdependent prime influenced East Asian Canadians to broadly attend across the foreground and background gaze cues; since the background gaze cues mismatched with the direction of the foreground gaze cues, cueing effects from the foreground gaze was inhibited.
-Critically, the cueing effect was inhibited at not only 600 ms SOA, but at 200 ms SOA, suggesting that the interdependent prime impacts joint attention mechanisms even earlier than distal cultural factors previously shown to affect foreground gaze cueing at 600 ms SOA (Cohen, Sasaki, et al., 2017).
-This study demonstrated that highlighting meaning systems that are relevant to the social environment can activate quickly and automatically to influence attending to foreground gazes.
+Under mismatching conditions, East Asian Canadians that were given the independent prime were predicted to have a narrower scope of attention, which would facilitate the foreground gaze cue and show cueing effects throughout the automatic cueing interval (200 and 600 ms SOA).
+Instead, we found that while the cueing effect occurred at 200 ms SOA, it dissipated at 600 ms SOA, which was the same pattern of effects found in previous research in an East Asian sample (Cohen et al., 2017), suggesting that the independent prime was not effective in changing the scope of attention for East Asian Canadians beyond what has typically been found.
+East Asian Canadians given the interdependent prime, however, failed to show any cueing effects from the foreground gaze throughout the entire automatic cueing interval, demonstrating that the interdependent prime influenced East Asian Canadians to broadly attend across the foreground and background gaze cues; since the background gaze cues mismatched with the direction of the foreground gaze cues, cueing effects from the foreground gaze was inhibited.
+Critically, the cueing effect was inhibited at not only 600 ms SOA, but at 200 ms SOA, suggesting that online cultural priming through interdependent primes impact joint attention mechanisms even earlier than distal cultural factors previously shown to affect foreground gaze cueing at 600 ms SOA (Cohen et al., 2017).
+This study demonstrated that highlighting meaning systems that are relevant to the social environment can activate quickly and automatically to influence attending to and integrating of multiple gaze cues.

 Significant differences in self-report independent self-construal between independent and interdependent primed participants suggested that the prime manipulation worked to the extent that it influenced explicit beliefs about the self, even though it did not further impact our cognitive measure.
 This makes sense if we consider that highlighting an independent self-construal does not prime social attention mechanisms to pay any more particular attention to the foreground face.
 Conversely, there were no difference in self-report interdependent self-construal between independent and interdependent primed participants, despite the prime having an effect on our cognitive measure.
 If East Asian Canadians already have a relatively high interdependent self-construal, their interdependent self-construal scores may be less moveable.
 Highlighting interdependent self-construal, however, clearly modulates the cueing effect within the task, indicating that reported interdependent self-construal does not necessarily predict on-line interdependent self-construal effects on cognitive mechanisms.